MirrorNetworking/Mirror/doc/Guides/Serialization.md

 }
 ```

-It is best practice to make these extension methods so they can be called like `writer.WriteMyType(value)`.
+It is best practice to make Read/Write functions [extension methods](https://docs.microsoft.com/en-us/dotnet/csharp/programming-guide/classes-and-structs/extension-methods) so they can be called like `writer.WriteMyType(value)`.

-The name of the function doesn't matter, but it is a good idea to call them `WriteMyType` and `ReadMyType` so it is obvious what type they are for.
+It is a good idea to call them `ReadMyType` and `WriteMyType` so it is obvious what type they are for.
+However the name of the function doesn't matter, weaver should be able to find it no matter what it is called.

 #### Properties Example